My rating: 3 of 5 stars

 Being Jewish as well as neo-Freudian, he is not able to divest himself entirely of the Law of Moses.
 For the Jew, the family is everything; if it had not been, that religion which they so cherish (but happily do not practice) would have long since ended and with it their baleful sense of identity.
 As a result, the Jew finds literally demoralizing the normal human sexual drive toward promiscuity.
 Also, the Old Testament injunction not to look upon the father’s nakedness is the core to a puritanism which finds unbearable the thought that the male in himself might possess an intrinsic attractiveness, either aesthetically or sensually.
 In fact, they hate the male body and ritually tear the penis in order to remind the man so damaged that his sex is unlovely.
 It is, all in all, a religion even more dreadful than Christianity.

-As Myra puts a queer spin on racism when she makes an anti-overpopulation argument for anti-natalism, she here queers anti-Semitism, a troubling gesture explained, though not justified, by the homophobia of the first wave of Jewish neoconservatives, and not only that of Joseph Epstein, who infamously wrote in 1970, “I would wish homosexuality off the face of the earth,” but also in Cynthia Ozick’s response to E. M. Forster’s posthumously published gay novel, Maurice.
+As Myra puts a queer spin on racism when she makes an anti-overpopulation argument for anti-natalism, she here queers anti-Semitism, a troubling gesture explained, though not justified, by the homophobia of the first wave of Jewish neoconservatives, exemplified by Joseph Epstein, who infamously wrote in 1970, “I would wish homosexuality off the face of the earth,” and also by Cynthia Ozick’s response to E. M. Forster’s posthumously published gay novel, Maurice.

 Ozick writes that Forster’s liberalism is compromised by his relativistic willingness to betray his country before he would betray his “friend”—a word Ozick construes as a gay code term for “lover.”
 Ozick responds to this erotic but not national fidelity with an Arnoldian advocacy for the Hellenic and the Hebraic: she contrasts what she sees as Forster’s queer relativism with the natural imperative to reproduce represented by Demeter and the foundation of universally-binding ethical law she locates in the Covenant.